gladstargtschool6/gladstar.sch.ng/README.md

 # Gladstar Gifted and Talented School

-Facilitating Functional Education For The Next Innovators, Entrepreneurs and Leaders.
+Popular Lessons For The Next Innovators, Entrepreneurs and Leaders.